High-Reynolds-number turbulent boundary layers under adverse pressure gradients. Part 1. Decoupling local and upstream

-Figure~\ref{fig3} presents a controlled APG perturbation introduced in the upstream region to strategically modify the pressure gradient history of the Perturbed case, in comparison to the reference APG3 case.
-Additionally, we examine a second case with a relatively weaker upstream APG perturbation (the “Weakly Perturbed” case) to investigate the minimum perturbation strength necessary to observe PG history effects in the turbulence statistics at $x = x_1$.
+Figure~\ref{fig3} presents a controlled APG perturbation introduced in the upstream region to strategically modify the pressure-gradient history of the Perturbed case, in comparison to the reference APG3 case.
+Additionally, we examined a second case with a relatively weaker upstream APG perturbation (the “Weakly Perturbed” case) to investigate the minimum perturbation strength necessary to observe PG history effects in the turbulence statistics at $x = x_1$.
 The $C_P$ profiles of these two Perturbed cases are shown in figure~\ref{figA1}(a), along with the Ref.
 APG3 and ZPG cases.
 At $x_1$, $\ret$ and $\beta$ are still nominally matched across all cases, including the Weakly Perturbed case.
 The mean velocity profiles and their deviations from the classical logarithmic scaling law are presented in figures~\ref{figA1}(b,c).
 The mean velocity and deviation profiles (in the overlap region) for the Weakly Perturbed case fall between those of the Ref.
 APG3 and Perturbed cases, showing a systematic trend consistent with the earlier discussion.
 However, the differences between the Weakly Perturbed and Ref.
 APG3 cases fall within experimental uncertainty.
-As such, the Weakly Perturbed case is not considered for further analysis.
+As such, the Weakly Perturbed case was not considered in the main analysis.